xitrum-framework/xitrum-doc/sphinx/async.rst

 ``jsCometGet`` will send long polling Ajax requests, get published messages, and call your callback function.
-The 3rd argument ``body`` is a hash containing everything inside the form commited to ``CometPublishController``.
+The 3rd argument ``body`` is a hash containing everything inside the form commited to ``CometController``.

 Publish message
 ~~~~~~~~~~~~~~~

-In the example above, ``CometPublishController`` will receive form post and publish
+In the example above, ``CometController`` will receive form post and publish
 the message for you.
 If you want to publish the message yourself, call ``Comet.publish``:

 ::